 - Correction of stress incontinence by vaginal tape procedures

 - Ectopic pregnancy (the procedure is most commonly performed by laparoscopy, and the tube may be preserved for future use)

 - Removal of polyps

 - Removal of ovaries, or any ovarian cysts

 - Suction curette (this can be following a miscarriage)

-- Minor procedures, such as Marsupialisation of Bartholin’s abscess, enlarge the vaginal opening and the removal of genital warts
+- Minor procedures, such as Marsupialisation of Bartholin’s abscess, enlarging the vaginal opening and the removal of genital warts